51. The Protestant Reformation: Martin Luther

 6. The seven sacraments of Catholicism were first reduced to three, then to two.
 In fact, the confession without penance was soon abolished, favouring instead some sort of public admission of sin.
 Only the Baptism and the Eucharist survived.
 The Baptism with water became a symbol of aggregation to the community of believers.
 The Eucharist lost any sacrificial meaning: it was no longer the ritual repetition of the sacrifice of the cross, but simply the commemoration of the last supper.
 However, Luther kept claiming that the body and blood of Jesus Christ were still present in the bread and wine of the communion.
 But how was it possible to justify the presence of the Christ in the substances offered in sacrifice if there was no consecration?
 Could possibly the mere presence of laymen consecrate the bread and wine in any way?

 7. The abolition of the sacrament of priestly ordination precluded all sort of consecration.
-Without priesthood there is no sacrificial rite nor the consecration of the oblation or the victim.
+Without priesthood there is no sacrificial rite nor the consecration of the oblation or the victim16.
 The dissolution of priesthood was indeed the eradication from tradition, thus reducing the Protestant or Evangelical community, as they prefer to be called, to a lay community.
 One becomes “pastor” after a mere school course, or simply by election of the community, without obtaining any priestly charism.

 8. Likewise, the place of prayer cannot be consecrated and it is no longer the permanent home of the Lord where His presence is real.
 It is open only during the congregation assemblies.
 For the rest of the time, it remains an unused profane space.